 Far Horizons proudly presents a very special trip that includes explorations of archaeological sites, visits to colonial buildings, works of art created by Mexico’s most renowned muralists, and, as an added treat, luscious regional cuisine in several of the country’s most outstanding restaurants.
 Our itinerary includes not only Tula, the legendary capital of the Toltecs, but also the great cities that preceded it, such as Cacaxtla, Xochicalco and, especially, Teotihuacán.
 Visit the great sites of the Aztecs who wrapped themselves in the cultural mantle of the Toltecs as they formed their own empire in Central Mexico.
 Join only 13 others on a fascinating trip exploring the archaeology and history of one of the most important cultural regions in the Americas!

 Stanley Paul Guenter was first introduced to the Maya culture and ancient script at the age of ten.
 He has been studying the Maya ever since.
 He obtained his undergraduate degree at the University of Calgary, completed his Master’s Degree at La Trobe University, in Melbourne Australia, and received his PhD in Archaeology from Southern Methodist University.
 He has worked on archaeological projects in eastern Tabasco, Mexico and is currently an epigrapher and archaeologist with two archaeological projects in Guatemala’s Petén: The Regional Archaeological Investigations of Northern Petén, Guatemala (RAINPEG), and the Southern Methodist University El Peru/Waka’ Project.
 Dr. Guenter is one of the outstanding rising stars of epigraphy (Maya hieroglyphs) and has taught hieroglyphic inscriptions and presented at many conferences in Canada, the United States, Australia, Germany and Denmark.
 His knowledge of the written history and iconography of ancient MesoAmerican cultures will make this an unforgettable journey!

 “Stan is amazing!
-He was full of information and attentive, and was always so quick to share.
+He was full of information and was always so quick to share.
 He was very attentive and patient with questions.
 He had a great sense of humor too and a very pleasant, easy going personality.
 I hope you can entice him to lead future trips!” – David Westphal